mikblack/twitteR-intro/README.md

 https://rawgit.com/mikblack/twitteR-intro/master/twitteR-intro.html

-Scroll down to "Using the twitteR package" to get started.
+Scroll down to "Using the twitteR package" to get started in R.